AF Civil Engineering Academy

 Staff: Cadets and Senior Members

-In addition to applying in eServices, please send letter stating why you want to attend AFCEA as Senior Staff to the activity director at email@example.com.
+In addition to applying in eServices, please send letter stating why you want to attend AFCEA as senior staff member to the activity director at email@example.com.

 Age 15 by activity start date